[ CONTINUED FROM PART 1: http://n4g.com/user/blogpos... ]

 Now I don’t think it requires much effort to see how logically faulty such wishes can become.
 With such a nebulous definition of “politics” to consider, this inevitably severs a lot of inspiration developers take from the real world during the creative process that may not have been considered yet; and developers aren’t really automatons that can simply divorce themselves from taking in such inspirations either, as if there’s an on/off switch.
 But if the argument then morphs into keeping just a certain sliver of politics you’re bothered with (x) out of ‘your games,’ then it follows with asking this: who’s to say someone else won’t then demand another sliver you deem inoffensive (y) ALSO be kept out and on and on this goes ad infinitum ‘til the only thing left is a large vat of viewpoint-vanilla?
 To me: that reeks of a more damaging stagnation to this artistic medium than all the COD clones you can muster.

 There’s also the blatant hypocrisy that can’t be ignored.
-When people dared to air socio-political criticisms about games before, common arguments often devolved down to telling those people to just not buy the games and/or make their own.
+When people previously dared to air socio-political criticisms about games the argument often devolved down to telling those people to just not buy the games and/or make their own.
 Now—conveniently enough!—when some developers actually have more financial flexibility and creative opportunity to develop games and/or game storylines more in line with their viewpoints, kneejerk reactions about how SJW politics from Druckmann and others are sneaking into your games seems to be a common complaint that appears to receive no reprimand.
 From once taking a hardline stance for creative freedom when another slaughter-simulator was announced (19), which I believe was a justifiable response, to screeching about “politically correct, regressive” political persuasions from Blizzard just because they decided to announce Tracer was a lesbian (20)?
 Give me a break.
 That kind of attitude shows you’re interested in “creative freedom” with an asterisk applied.

 I don’t want to insinuate most gaming enthusiasts are exhibiting this double standard, but my experience suggests it’s not some insignificant portion either.
 Regardless of numbers, the main point being creation ought to remain an open lane for any such political discussions; in fact, I figure an artist’s genuine challenges to your predisposed beliefs, especially on such crucial topics, ought to be beckoned rather than dismissed.